aramcj/ProjectOne/README.md

   -RoSa creates an expense report for each customer and emails it to them.
   -RoSa then generates a profit report and sends it to the automation owner.

+  ## To Do
+   -Replace Excel sheets with SQL databases of customer information -Add Email Integration that receives customer's weekly shopping lists and adds them to the automation

   # Getting Started
    -Clone the repo: https://github.com/aramcj/ProjectOne.git -Open the Test_Main2.xaml file.